Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt5-cremation.md

 "You *need* to wear that crown, Daar.
 Or something equal to it.
 Symbols are important."

 Daar snarled and threw himself onto the couch.
 "Cousin, can I **please** go five minutes without somebody offerin’ advice?
-I don’t need…" he paused, flexed his claws and then gave Regaari an apologetic look. "...I don’t need advice on how to do what I gotta do.
+I don’t need..." he paused, flexed his claws and then gave Regaari an apologetic look. "...I don’t need advice on how to do what I gotta do.
 I need somebody t’help me *cope."*

 "I’m *trying,* Daar.
 I didn’t say that without purpose.
 The crown is as much for you as it is for the rest.
 Its symbolism is important to the man who wears it too - you can *take off* a crown."

 Daar nodded sadly, and huffed a gargantuan sigh.

-"But…*fuck* that for now."
+"But...*fuck* that for now."
 Regaari flopped onto the couch with as little dignity as he could muster.
 "I’m glad you’re still Daar."

 "...An’ somehow yer still Regaari.
 Knows everythin’, smooth as a frozen lake."

 "Hardly."

 "I know.
 I was watchin’ when we lost Rebar.
-Between him an’ Ayma…An’ I know you loved her, Regaari.
+Between him an’ Ayma...
+An’ I know you loved her, Regaari.
 In the old way."

 "...I did," Regaari confessed.
 "I think she felt the same way.
-She once said *‘If I could just pick one…’"*
+She once said *‘If I could just pick one...’"*

 "...We all gotta give up the shit we want, don’t we?
 I don’t know how you do it an’ still keep so composed."